How to Build a Business Development Training Program that Works

 Context

-A mid-market consulting firm engaged Unison to design a tailored business development (BD) training program for new Managing Directors.
+A professional services firm engaged Unison to design a tailored business development (BD) training program for senior leaders.
 Leadership wanted more than a one-off training: they wanted to ensure a consistent way of selling across the firm, and build habits that would stick.

 The specific goals were to: